Carnival's AIDA Cruises seeking German government aid - report

 German companies seek state aid to cope with coronavirus

-(Reporting by Christian Kraemer and Jan Schwartz, writing by Emma Thomasson; Editing by Elaine Hardcastle)
+(Reporting by Christian Kraemer and Jan Schwartz; writing by Emma Thomasson; editing by Elaine Hardcastle and Barbara Lewis)

 ((+49 30 2888 5081; Reuters Messaging: emma.thomasson.thomsonreuters.com@reuters.net))